ewen-lbh/ffcss/README.md

 ffcss - Apply and configure FirefoxCSS themes

 Usage:
-    ffcss [--profiles-dir=DIRECTORY] [--all-profiles] use THEME_NAME [VARIANT]
+	ffcss [options] use THEME_NAME [VARIANT]
+	ffcss [options] get THEME_NAME
-	ffcss cache clear
+	ffcss [options] cache clear
-    ffcss init
+	ffcss [options] init
+	ffcss [options] reapply
+	ffcss version [COMPONENT]

 Where:
-    KEY         a setting key (see firefox's about:config) THEME_NAME  a theme name or URL (see README.md)
+	THEME_NAME  a theme name or URL (see README.md) COMPONENT   is either major, minor or patch (to get a single digit)

+Options:
+	-a --all-profiles           Apply the theme to all profiles -p --profiles=PATHS      Select which profiles to apply the theme to.
+	                         Can be absolute or relative to --profiles-dir.
+							 Comma-separated.
+	--profiles-dir=PATH      Directory that contains profile directories.
+	                         Default value is platform-specific:
+	                         - $HOME/.mozilla/firefox                                on Linux
+	                         - $HOME/Library/Application Support/Firefox/Profiles    on MacOS
+	                         - %appdata%/Roaming/Mozilla/Firefox/Profiles            on Windows
+	--skip-manifest-source   Don't ask to show the manifest source
 ```

 #### The `use` command

-Synopsis: `ffcss use THEME_NAME`
+Synopsis: `ffcss use THEME_NAME [VARIANT_NAME]`

 ffcss will first search for a folder at `~/.cache/ffcss/THEME_NAME/VARIANT_NAME`.
 If not found, it will try to download the theme:

 If `THEME_NAME` is of the form `OWNER/REPO`:

-- It'll try to download a folder named `chrome` from the repository `github.com/OWNER/REPO`
+- It'll use the repository `github.com/OWNER/REPO`

-If `THEME_NAME` is of the form `DOMAIN.TLD/PATH`:

-- It'll download the zip file / clone the git repository at `https://DOMAIN.TLD/PATH`

 If `THEME_NAME` is of the form `NAME`:

 - It'll search for `NAME` in the manifests included with ffcss (see [Built-in themes](#built-in-themes))

+The `NAME` here is insensitive to case, whitespace, punctuation (`.`, ` `, `_` and `-`) and unicode ([NFD normalization](http://www.macchiato.com/unicode/nfc-faq) is applied before searching).

+That means that typing `ffcss use FrozenFox` will work even if the theme's manifest is stored in `frozenfox.yaml`, and not `FrozenFox.yaml`.

 And if `THEME_NAME` is an URL:

-- It'll download the zip file / clone the git repository at `THEME_NAME`
+- It'll download the zip file / clone the git repository at `THEME_NAME` (the `https://` part can be omitted)

 _Technical note: when no variant is used, `VARIANT_NAME` is "\_"_